SuperOfficeDocs/superoffice-docs/user-guide/en/request/category/create.md

     * **Default status for new request**: Here you choose the default status to appear in the **Request** screen.
 This setting will override [user preferences][1], unless you select **User-defined**.

-    * **Merge outbound e-mails for this category with reply template**: Select the reply template to use in messages sent to customers and others, for requests belonging to this category.
+    * **Merge outbound emails for this category with reply template**: Select the reply template to use in messages sent to customers and others, for requests belonging to this category.
 This can be a reply template specifically created for this category, to give all replies from a category (such as support or accounting) a uniform appearance.

         > [!NOTE]
         >  In Service, go to the **Reply template** tab to set this property.